Guidance

 Scientific advice

-You can get scientific advice from MHRA or EMA during any stage of ATMP development.
-There is a fee for this service.
+You can get scientific advice from MHRA during any stage of ATMP development.
+There is usually a fee for this service.

 Apply to conduct a clinical trial for an advanced therapy medicinal product

-All advanced therapy medicinal products must go through clinical trials in the same way as all other medicines.
+All advanced therapy medicinal products must undergo clinical trials in the same way as all other medicines.
+Applications for clinical trial approvals in the UK should be made to MHRA.

 Apply for a marketing authorisation for an advanced therapy medicinal product